Praise for “Bear Man of Admiralty Island”

 “As an anthropologist intrigued with all dimensions of human experience, as an amateur naturalist, and as an Alaskan fascinated by everything about this place, I found Bear Man of Admiralty Island a rich piece of work.”

-– Dick Nelson, anthropologist and author of An Island Within, Hunters of the Northern Forest, and Make Prayers to the Raven
+– Richard Nelson, anthropologist and author of An Island Within, Hunters of the Northern Forest, and Make Prayers to the Raven

 “On first perusing Bear Man of Admiralty Island I was not sure that this Alaskan’s life would be a compelling story.
 But Howe soon convinced me the Bear Man was worth knowing.”